apache/doris/docs/en/docs/install/k8s-deploy.md

 doriscluster-sample-be-service    ClusterIP   10.152.183.141   <none>                                                9060/TCP,8040/TCP,9050/TCP,8060/TCP   29m
 ```
 Use SQL Client for Access
 Service created by Doris-Operator have two types, suffix is `-internal` or `-service`.
-Service have the `-internal` suffix for communicating in doris components, Service have `-service` suffix for user to access.
+Service have the `-internal` suffix for communicating in Doris components, Service have `-service` suffix for user to access.

 **In Kubernetes**
 In kubernetes, Using `CLUSTER-IP`  is recommended.
 For example, the fe service's `CLUSTER-IP`  is `10.152.183.37` that displayed by above command.
 Using below command to access fe service.
 ```shell